Jean-Marie Odin: Bishop of Galveston

 On May 21, 1847, Odin was named the first bishop of the newly erected Diocese of Galveston, which include all of Texas.
-He recruited the Brothers of Mary and Oblates of Mary to operate of St. Mary's University at Galveston, which he established in 1854.
+He recruited the Brothers of Mary and Oblates of Mary to operate St. Mary's University at Galveston, which he established in 1854.
 He also completed arduous visitations into the more remote parts of Texas, and twice visited Europe to secure priests and material help for the diocese.
 By the end of his tenure, he had increased the number of priests to 84 and the number of churches to 50; for his many efforts he has been called the father of the modern Catholic Church in Texas.

 Archbishop of New Orleans

 Odin was appointed the second archbishop of New Orleans by Pope Pius IX on February 15, 1861.
 When Odin arrived in New Orleans, Louisiana had seceded from the United States and the American Civil War had started.
 Like many other Catholic clergy in the American South, Odin was a Confederate sympathizer.
-He was one of Pope Pius IX's contacts in his unsuccessful attempts to mediate a peace agreement to end to the war.
+He was one of Pope Pius IX's contacts in his unsuccessful attempts to mediate a peace agreement to end the war.
 Odin allowed priests from the diocese to serve as chaplains in the Confederate States Army and nuns from the diocese served in field hospitals across the southern states.

 New Orleans was occupied by the Union Army in May 1862.
 Union Army troops used several church buildings for offices, hospitals and barracks.
 With the finances of the archdiocese impacted by the war, Odin issued austerity measures in January 1863 that met with significant opposition.
 That winter, he went to Rome to obtain papal approval for his financial plan.
 While in Europe, he recruited 30 seminarians and five Ursulines nuns to move to New Orleans in early 1863.
 In April 1863, Odin returned to New Orleans.

 Odin soon ran into conflict with Father Claude Paschal Maistre, a French priest who was a strong advocate of the abolition of slavery.
 Odin put Maistre's parish under an interdict in May 1863, accusing Maistre of "preaching the love of liberty and independence" to slaves and "exciting insurrection against their masters".
 When Maistre officiated the funeral of André Cailloux, a mixed-race soldier in the Union Army who died heroically, Odin expressed his condemnation.
 Odin discovered that Maistre had left France under a cloud of accusations of financial impropriety; he used this as a pretext to restrict Maistre.
 Maistre was only accepted back in good standing to the priesthood after Odin's death.